ppy/osu-wiki/wiki/Help_Centre/en.md

 ##### How do I tell if my LEDs have corrosion on them?

-**Rubbing the base of the LED connectors with a small square of aluminum foil will remove most of the residue caused from corrosion.**
+**Rubbing the base of the LED connectors with a small square of aluminium foil will remove most of the residue caused from corrosion.**

 Corrosive residue usually appears to be blackish-grey, or may appear as strange stains on the metal.